 - Medabots did this for the Game Boy Advance, remaking the second game for the Game Boy Color (Medarot 2) for it (Medarot 2 Core) when the anime was released in America.
 However, they didn't continue to export the next games of the franchise (remade or not) because it died in Japan around 2004 (and eventually Medarot DS was released on 2009, with no export for the West.

-- Doubutsu no Mori was a widget title for N64, released only in Japan: billed as a "communication RPG", it dropped the Fish out of Water protagonist in a town full of Funny Animals and pretty much let him do whatever.
-Then it was remade for GameCube and came to America as Animal Crossing.
+- Doubutsu no Mori was a widget title for the Nintendo 64, released only in Japan: billed as a "communication RPG", it dropped the Fish out of Water protagonist in a town full of Funny Animals and pretty much let them do whatever.
+Then it was remade for the GameCube and came to America as Animal Crossing.
 The rest is franchise history.